ibm-cloud-docs/vpc/nlb-about.md

 ## Creating a network load balancer
 {: #ordering-nlb}

-To order and start using the {{site.data.keyword.cloud_notm}} Network Load Balancer for VPC, refer to [these instructions](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#nlb-ui).
+To order and start using the {{site.data.keyword.cloud_notm}} Network Load Balancer, refer to [these instructions](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#nlb-ui).

 ## Types of network load balancers
 {: #types-network-load-balancers}